 Our application process is competitive; teens are chosen based on their commitment to excellence, customer service skills, and their enthusiasm for the volunteer program.
 Space is limited to 100 teens in the summer, and 30 teens during the school year.

-The director of Kootenai Health’s Volunteer Services provides guidance and leadership to the teens as well as their appointed teen advisory council.
+Kootenai Health’s Volunteer Services Manager provides guidance and leadership to the teens as well as their appointed teen advisory council.
 The teen advisory council provides leadership and offers assistance with fundraisers, scholarships and disciplinary management.